 Table of Contents

 - Only online poker room to feature Chinese Poker and Open Face Chinese Poker

 - US players not allowed

-While it was established back in 2009, the TonyBet brand actually dates back earlier to 2003.
+While it was established back in 2009, the TonyBet brand actually dated back earlier to 2003.
 It was during this time that the OmniBet brand started its operations and grew to become a formidable sports betting platform.
 Six years after the start of its operations though, Lithuanian poker professional and businessman Antanas “Tony G” Guoga acquired the brand.
-After the acquisition, Guoga then moved to rebrand the sportsbook to its present name.
+After the acquisition, Guoga then moved to rebrand the sportsbook to its eventual name.
 The brand again got acquired in September of 2016 when Betsson (a Swedish company) purchased the company for €6 million.
-Though Tony G has since moved on to other endeavors he still is considered the face of the brand.
+Though Tony G has since moved on to other endeavors he was still considered the face of the brand.

 Despite Tony G being well known as a professional poker player, it took the TonyBet brand until 2013 to come up with its own poker room.
 With that said, the brand did manage to distinguish its poker room from the competition.
 Aside from just offering popular poker variations like NL Holdem and PL Omaha, the poker room also had a section that featured Chinese and Open-Face Chinese poker variants.
-As of this writing, there are yet to be other brands/poker rooms that offer these online.

 Other than being the only poker room to prominently feature Chinese and OFC poker, TonyBet was also the first to host and promote the World Championship of OFC.
 This tournament series started out in 2014, a year after the brand debuted its poker room, and continued for a couple years.
 The last OFC Poker World Championship was scheduled for December of 2017, but our research brought up nothing pertaining to the results of the said event.
 Cursory searches on Google will only bring up the results for the 2014 and 2015 events.